 - Place the apples and pears in a large bowl and sprinkle over the sugar, cinnamon and flour then stir to distribute.

 - Pour the apple mixture into a baking dish (I used a 9 x 9, 3 inch deep dish and it was a really tight squeeze but I got it all in.
 Don't use anything smaller than this.
-Flatten them out evenly then sprinkle over the cranberries.
+Flatten them out evenly then sprinkle over the cranberries and pour over the water.

 - Take the topping out of the freezer and spoon evenly over the top.
 It's best for goldenness and texture not to flatten it out.
 Just leave it rustic looking!